bet4a/d3wiki/CSV.md

 ]
 ```

 Note that the values themselves are always strings; they will not be automatically converted to numbers.
-JavaScript may coerce strings to numbers for your automatically (for example, using the + operator).
+JavaScript may coerce strings to numbers for you automatically (for example, using the + operator).
 Alternatively, you can convert the strings to numbers by iterating over the returned objects:

 ```javascript
 rows.forEach(function(o) {